Daniel-Baugh-Institute/Patient-specific_AH_LiverGEMStudy/README.md

 # Patient-specific alcohol-associated hepatitis liver genome-scale metabolic modeling study

-This repository contains 12 files.
+This repository contains 11 files and 1 directory.
 - **CalculateNetEnzymaticLevel.R**: R script for calculating the Net Enzymatic Level (NEL) for each reaction in the Human1 generic GEM
 - **Hsapiens_cellMedium.csv**: CSV file containing the Homo Sapien cell medium information necessary for running the Pheflux algorithm
-- **Human-GEM.zip**: Zipped XML file of the Human1 generic metabolic network
+- **Human-GEM.xml**: XML file of the Human1 generic metabolic network
 - **LiverMetabolomics.SevereAH.vs.HealthyControls.xlsx**: Excel file containing the metabolites that are significantly different between Severe AH and Healthy individuals
 - **PhefluxInputData_Example.csv**: CSV file showing an example input file neccessary for running the Pheflux algorithm
 - **Analysis_and_FigureReplication.R**: R script for replicating the figures and performing the analysis in the manuscript
 - **Run_PheFlux.ipynb**: Jupyter notebook file that contains the code for running Pheflux
 - **SaveFluxFiles_PhefluxOutput.R**: R script for saving the Pheflux output files as one large matrix
 - **SaveGeneExpFiles_forPheflux.R**: R script for saving the gene expression files necessary for running the Pheflux algorithm
-- **RstudioInformation.txt**: TXT file with information on the RStudio working environment used for analysis and figure replication in the manuscript
+- **RstudioInformation.txt**: TXT file with information on the RStudio working environment used for analysis and figure replication in the **Analysis_and_FigureReplication.R** script
-- **PythonInformation.txt**: TXT file with information on the Python working environment used for running the Pheflux algorithm
+- **PythonInformation.txt**: TXT file with information on the Python working environment used for running the Pheflux algorithm in the **Run_PheFlux.ipynb** script

-- **FilesforFigureReplication.zip**: Zipped file containing all necessary files for analysis and figure replication in the manuscript
+- **FilesforFigureReplication**: Directory containing all necessary files for analysis and figure replication using the **Analysis_and_FigureReplication.R** script

 # Dependencies
 - [Human-GEM](https://github.com/SysBioChalmers/Human-GEM) model (ver.
 1.6.0)